filecoin-project/specs/mining.md

 During this period, the miner may also commit to new sectors, but they will not be included in proofs of space time until the next proving period starts.

 TODO: sectors need to be globally unique.
-We can either do this by having the seal proof prove the sector is unique to this miner in some way, or by having a giant global map on-chain that we check against on each submission.
-I think that when we go towards sector aggregation, the latter option will become pretty much impossible, so we need to think about how that proof statement could work.
+This can be done either by having the seal proof prove the sector is unique to this miner in some way, or by having a giant global map on-chain is checked against on each submission.
+As the system moves towards sector aggregation, the latter option will become unworkable, so more thought needs to go into how that proof statement could work.

 #### Step 2: Proving Storage (PoSt creation)